Abdur-rahmaanJ/shopcube/README.md

 🎁 Open inventory management  and Point of sales (powered by python) for small shops.

-- :ok_hand: Modules with Flask
-- :heartpulse: Django-like experience
-- :sparkler: Plug and Play
+- :sparkler: Plug and Play modules
+- :sparkler: Themes!

 It also makes a great Flask base and supports commands such as: